Menu

 Shutterstock.com

 Khobar is the metropolitan city of the Eastern Province.
-It is widely recognised as the happy medium between Dammam and Dhahran.
+It is widely recognized as the happy medium between Dammam and Dhahran.
 Separated by a mere 15 km from both cities of the Eastern Province, it is perfectly situated on the Persian Gulf Coast.
-Like Jeddah, Khobar is widely known for its relaxed and more open lifestyle.
+Like Jeddah, Khobar is widely known for its seaside and relaxed and fairly open lifestyle.
 Once a fishing port, today the city is an important import-export center.

 Expats favor this city because of all the amenities that it provides, such as a relatively short drive to the King Fahd International Airport and an even shorter drive to the King Fahd Causeway, connecting Bahrain to Saudi Arabia.
 The city also offers enough educational institutions, easing the life of the expat parents.
-People working in Dammam, often tend to live in Khobar for the reasons mentioned above.
+People working in Dammam often tend to live in Khobar for the reasons mentioned above.
+It is also worth noting that traffic is much less congested than in Riyadh, the capital, which makes commuting a much more pleasant experience.

 The nice thing about Khobar is that you can find suitable accommodation at almost any price.